 First things first, it’s important to remember that truly memorable brands are the ones who know and understand their audience on a deeper level – allowing them to create shareable brand experiences.
 Everything that you do online, from your social media posts to your content strategy, advertising, and all the way to sales and support, stems from knowing your audience and understanding their needs, desires, and aspirations.

 With that in mind, you can gain a better understanding of your audience by gathering feedback to boost your brand.
-To collect and collate feedback effectively and turn it into actionable insights, make sure to:
+To collect feedback effectively and turn it into actionable insights, make sure to:

 - Use a feedback management platform like Feedier